Niki Taylor: Personal life

 After meeting in 1993, she married Miami Hooters linebacker Matthew Martinez.
 Their identical twin sons Hunter and Jake were born in December 1994.
 In 1996 the couple divorced.

 In October 2006, Taylor became engaged to NASCAR driver Burney Lamar after just three dates.
 They met at an autograph session in January 2006.
 Their wedding was on December 27, 2006, at the Grande Colonial Hotel in La Jolla, California.
 Instead of gifts, the couple asked for donations to be sent to Victory Junction Gang Camp, a camp for chronically ill children in North Carolina.

-Taylor and Lamar's first child together, a daughter, was born on March 4, 2009, one day before Taylor's 34th birthday.
+Taylor and Lamar's first child together, a daughter, was born on March 4, 2009.

 On November 16, 2011, Taylor gave birth to her second child with Lamar, a son.

-Taylor has returned to a high-profile life and career again, appearing at major fashion events and New York Fashion Week shows, both with friends and also with her family.
+Taylor continues to appear at fashion events.

 Taylor lives with her husband, daughter, and sons in a French colonial house on 7 acre in Brentwood, Tennessee.

+On January 22, 2025, Taylor became a grandmother after her son Hunter had a son, Nico Martinez.